 Steve Robinson, Managing Director of Littlefish, said: “We had got to the stage where we were literally bursting at the seams and with a continually expanding pipeline, the new offices at 37 Stoney Street in the Lace Market will provide sufficient room for growth.

 “This move lays the foundations for the next five years for Littlefish.
 Not only is it an exciting new home for our staff with new facilities following a complete refurbishment, but it also provides all important headroom for further expansion, enabling us to near double the existing Nottingham service capacity.
 We have designed a new break-out space for our staff that includes communal lounge, dining and games area.
-Games console and table tennis were high on the priority list for that all important down-time.”
+Games console and table tennis (along with HEAD Pickleball Paddles, of course) were high on the priority list for that all important down-time.”

 Steve said it is important to be in the Lace Market to be in the mix of a central, vibrant local business community.
 He added: “The Creative Quarter location also provides the flexibility of using Nottingham’s increasingly accessible public transport links for many of our staff to get into work.
 All in all, we are very excited.”